SAP/spartacus-docs/CONTRIBUTING.md

 * The contribution truly improves the documentation
 * The contribution follows the applicable guidelines and standards.

 The "guidelines and standards" requirement could fill entire books and still lack a 100% clear definition, but rest assured that you will receive feedback if something is not right.
-That being said, please consult the [Contributor's Guide](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/contributors-guide/).
+That being said, please consult the [Contributing to Documentation guides](https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/tree/master/contributing_to_docs).

 ### Contribution Process